Olavum Theeravum: Legacy

 Olavum Theeravum has been credited with helping to bring about a "flowering of art-house films that have today become the defining quality of Malayalam cinema", with being Malayalam cinema's "breakthrough into realism", and as "a watershed in the history of Malayalam cinema".
 The tragic realism in this art-house movie, which was also a commercial hit, later became a definitive formula for a whole generation of Malayalam directors, including P. A. Backer.
 MT's flawless script centering on the love affair of a trader with the daughter of a sex worker was the base on which P.N.
 Menon made this classic, which became a trendsetter for the realistic way of making movies in Malayalam.
 It is rightly regarded as one of the milestones in Malayalam cinema.

+Remake

+The film was remade as a featurette under the same name as part of the Malayalam-language anthology series titled Manorathangal (2024) on ZEE5, with Mohanlal and Durga Krishna playing the lead roles.
+The episode was directed by Priyadarshan.